 Are you one of the many people who are interested in making money at home?
 There are many legitimate ways to do this.
 One of these is working as a virtual assistant.
 In this job, you will provide administrative help, data entry, research, even customer support over the internet to some busy business owner or entrepreneur.
 You may work as a dedicated assistant from one person, help clients of a business, or provide services to a variety of your own customers.

 Virtual assistance is a rewarding job, and the pay is often above average once you establish yourself as a Pro.
-But the entry barrier to the industry is also very low.
+But the entry barrier to the industry is also very low since most jobs are remote.
 This means plenty of other people are eyeing the same positions.

 Thus your application packet must stand out.
+Especially, if you are pitching on a crowded platform such as Upwork.
 One way to do that is to introduce yourself with a compelling cover letter.
 Help you with that, here is an example cover letter for virtual assistant.
 Afterward, we also share several actionable tips for making your letter more memorable and compelling.

 Cover Letter Sample for a Virtual Assistant – .docx Format